John K. Carmack

 John Kay Carmack (born May 10, 1931) has been a general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church) since 1984.
-He is currently an emeritus general authority and was the managing director of the church's Perpetual Education Fund from 2001 to 2012.
+He is currently an emeritus general authority and was the managing director of the church's Perpetual Education Fund (PEF) from 2001 to 2012.

 Biographical background

 Carmack was born in Winslow, Arizona.
-After attending Brigham Young University (BYU) for two years, Carmack served as an LDS Church missionary in the Western Central States Mission of the church.
-Upon returning home, he completed his arts degree at BYU and went on to obtain a law degree at the University of California at Los Angeles.
+After attending Brigham Young University (BYU) for two years, Carmack served as an LDS Church missionary in the Western Central States Mission.
+After returning home, he completed an arts degree at BYU and went on to obtain a law degree at the University of California at Los Angeles.
 Carmack joined a law firm in Los Angeles, eventually becoming the firm's president.
 Carmack also served briefly in the United States military in Korea.

 Carmack is married to Shirley Fay Allen and they are the parents of six children.

-In the church, Carmack served in a variety of callings, including president of the Los Angeles California Stake of the church and as a Regional Representative of the Twelve Apostles.
-In 1981, Carmack was appointed to preside over the Idaho Boise Mission of the church.
+In the LDS Church, Carmack has served in a variety of callings, including as president of the Los Angeles California Stake and as a regional representative.
+In 1981, Carmack was appointed as president of the Idaho Boise Mission.

 General authority

 In 1984, Carmack became a member of the First Quorum of the Seventy.
-In 1989, he was made executive director of the church's Historical Department.
-As a general authority, Carmack performed the groundbreaking for four LDS Church temples: the Hong Kong China Temple, the Louisville Kentucky Temple, the Nashville Tennessee Temple, and The Hague Netherlands Temple.
+In 1989, he became executive director of the church's Historical Department.
+As a general authority, Carmack performed the groundbreaking for four LDS Church temples: Hong Kong China, Louisville Kentucky, Nashville Tennessee, and The Hague Netherlands.

-In 2001, Carmack was given emeritus status and released from his duties as a Seventy.
-Upon Carmack's release, church president Gordon B. Hinckley immediately asked Carmack to become the first managing director of the church's new Perpetual Education Fund.
+In 2001, Carmack was given emeritus status and released from his duties as a seventy.
+However, church president Gordon B. Hinckley immediately asked Carmack to become the first managing director of the church's new PEF.
 He served in this position until 2012, when he was succeeded by Robert C. Gay.

-Carmack was very active in publicizing about the Perpetual Education Fund and related efforts.
-On one occasion he suggested that future LDS general conferences may be held outside the US.
+Carmack was very active in publicizing PEF and related efforts.
+On one occasion he suggested that future church general conferences may be held outside the US.